-Ground ULV Adulticide: NCMCD did not monitor ULV efficacy in 2023

-Larvicide - catch basins: no work done in 2023

-Larvicide-hand/small area The Director randomly inspects ground larvicide sites in the spring for employee reporting follow up and concurrently inspects sites for efficacy

-Open Marsh Water Management: N/A

-Source Reduction: The Field Operations Manager conducts follow-up site visits to water management project sites to make sure the work is fucntioning as designed
+Ground ULV Adulticide: NCMCD did not monitor ULV efficacy in 2024 Larvicide - catch basins: no work done in 2024 Larvicide-hand/small area the spring for employee reporting for The Director randomly inspects ground larvicide sites in blow up and concurrently inspects sites for efficacy.
+Open Marsh Water Management: NA Source Reduction: The Operations Manager conducts follow-up site visits to water management project sites to make sure the work is functioning as designed.